Downs Law Firm, P.C.

 Here are some suggestions for making sure your life during retirement is enjoyable and has purpose and meaning.

 Set your alarm and have a reason to get up every day.
-After you’ve taken the big trip, spent time with your grandchildren and organized your closets, what’s next?
-It’s time for you now, time to do things that you’ve always wanted to but for reasons of time, could not.
-That might mean taking up a sport, expanding a hobby, becoming an active volunteer or returning to school to explore a subject you love?
+After you’ve taken the big trip, spent time with your grandchildren, and organized your closets, what’s next?
+It’s time for you now to do things you’ve always wanted to do but could not for reasons of time.
+That might mean taking up a sport, expanding a hobby, becoming an active volunteer, or returning to school to explore a subject you love.

 Consider yourself to be on a fixed salary.
 The transition from paycheck to drawing down savings can be unnerving.
 You’re sitting on a huge pile of money—but it must last two or even three decades.
-Create a post-retirement budget before you retire and don’t forget to include healthcare, taxes and potential emergencies.
+Create a post-retirement budget before you retire, and don’t forget to include healthcare, taxes, and potential emergencies.
 Also consider which assets to draw from and in what order.
 Do you use your 401(k) funds first, or start with cash?
-Avoid this retirement rookie mistake: taking out too much cash in the initial stage of retirement.
+Avoid this retirement rookie mistake: taking out too much cash in the initial retirement stage.

 Talk with your partner and family.
 Will you both retire at the same time?
-If one is still working and the other is not, how will you divide up chores?
+How will you divide chores if one is still working and the other is not?
 If your work schedules meant you didn’t see each other for more than a few minutes during the week, spending 24/7 together is a big change.
 Do you expect to spend all your time together, or will there be some “me” time?
-Will your children expect you to babysit on a regular basis?
+Will your children expect you to babysit regularly?

 An estate planning attorney can advise you on creating an estate plan that fits your unique circumstances, including your retirement years.